Did you know starting a lawn care business could make you over $250K in your first year?

 - Document who performs each task.

-- List all steps.
+- List all the steps.

 - Identify where you can save time.